 A creative re-imagination of Japan’s Robin Hood story, Goemon (五右衛門) delights with its gorgeous backdrops and atmospheric fight sequences.

-After the death of his master Oda Nobunaga, ninja Ishikawa Goemon switched to being a Robin Hood like thief.
+After the death of his master Oda Nobunaga, ninja Ishikawa Goemon switches to being a Robin Hood like thief.
 One night, he steals a mysterious box with strange wordings on it.
-The secret contained with the box would eventually reveal the truth behind Nobunaga’s death, and possibly reunite Goemon with his beloved Princess Chacha.
+The secret contained within the box would eventually reveal the truth behind Nobunaga’s death, and possibly reunite Goemon with his beloved Princess Chacha.

 I watched Goemon on release day back in 2009.

-I was greatly looking forward to it for I’ve been a fan of Konami’s Ganbare Goemon game series since 12.
+Prior to that, I looked forward to the movie for months.
+Reason?
+I’ve been a fan of Konami’s Ganbare Goemon game series since 12.
 The game, of course, based on the same legendary folk hero.

 Did the movie satisfy?
 Well, I would say it mostly did.
 On the other hand, I did leave the cinema with another video game series in mind.
 What was I reminded of?
 Capcom’s Onimusha series.